 There is a free version to be used on their Servers, good enough for simple assignments.
 But once you get to writing bigger essays or a thesis, the basic free version does not have enough resources to compile your complex document.
 At least that ist true for the thesis-template I got.
 Now there are two possibilities: either you get a paid subscription to get more compilation-time or you setup your own instance of overleaf on your own server.
 Obviously I chose the latter self hosting option and got into hours of work, because I did not know, what I was doing.
 But in this article, I will save you those hours and just show you, how to easily install Overleaf Community Edition for free on your own Server.

-I just created a new Instance on a new Debian-10 Server, so these Steps will be shown here.
+I just created a new Instance on a new Debian-12 Server, so these Steps will be shown here.
 If you got a differing System, the steps will be similar but not the same.
-So you should just use google to translate my Steps to your System.
+So you should just use google to translate my steps to your System.

 Step 0: Update && upgrade